zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an undergraduate student at the University of Michigan, majoring in Computer Science.
+I'm a third-year undergraduate student at the University of Michigan, majoring in Computer Science.
 I'm passionate about deep learning models, web technologies and entrepreneurship.

 I’m interested in both the academia and the entrepreneurial world.
 I co-founded Collage, an EdTech startup to assist students with course scheduling.
 I previously served as a research assistant at the U-M Minji Lab and Direct Brain Interface Lab.